NVIDIA/NeMo/docs/source/core/core.rst

     # modify the training batch size
     cfg.train_ds.tokens_in_batch = 8192

-.. note:: Configuration with Hydra always has the following precedence CLI > YAML > Dataclass
+.. note:: Configuration with Hydra always has the following precedence CLI > YAML > Dataclass.

 Optimization
 ------------